Last updated on March 14, 2019 by Liza Hawkins

-Three Reasons To Vacation
+Three Reasons to Vacation

-At Seneca Lake In New York
+at Seneca Lake in New York

 1. Local wine (and beer and distilleries and hard cideries).

 I mentioned earlier that the Finger Lakes are known for their vineyards, but until we entered Lodi, on the way to Romulus where we were staying, and saw the grapevine-covered landscape for ourselves…

-In a 10 mile stretch, I’d wager we passed at least 25 wineries, and a handful each of distilleries, breweries and cideries.
+In a ten-mile stretch, I’d wager we passed at least twenty-five wineries, and a handful each of distilleries, breweries and cideries.

 The rest of the week had been filled with wedding stuff and day trips to other local destinations, and suddenly we realized the week was nearly over and we’d yet to set foot in a vineyard!

-If you arrive before 5 o’clock, you can get a “Tasting Passport,” which gets you five tastings in each of the three wineries, and the microbrewery, for one price.
+If you arrive before five o’clock, you can get a “Tasting Passport,” which gets you five tastings in each of the three wineries, and the microbrewery, for one price.

 I’m sure there are plenty of other experiences similar to this, and my thought is that the next visit should be for a girls’ weekend, where all we do is eat great food and drink all the wine (or at least more wine).